 I hope you enjoyed this.
 Feel free to tell me how wrong I am in the comments.
 Add something to list if you want.

-6 comments on “What Makes a Good DBA?”
+6 Responses to “What Makes a Good DBA?”

 Leave a Reply